Distracted Driving Car Accidents

 Distracted driving car accidents caused by such diversions as a driver adjusting the radio, looking at a map, eating or talking to passengers have long been a danger on American roads.
 But in recent years, drivers who talk on cell phones, text while driving or use other electronic devices have made distracted driving a leading factor in car accident injuries and deaths in New York and across the country.

-Data in the U.S. Department of Transportation’s Fatality Analysis Reporting System (FARS) show that 3,331 people were killed in car crashes that involved distracted driving in 2011.
+Data in the U.S. Department of Transportation’s Fatality Analysis Reporting System (FARS) show that more than 3,300 people were killed in car crashes that involved distracted driving in a single recent year.
 Cell phone use was indicated as a contributing factor in 12 percent of the fatal distracted driving crashes.
-Other data suggest an estimated 393,355 people were injured in distracted driving crashes in 2011, the Insurance Institute for Highway Safety says.
+Other data suggest an estimated 393,355 people were injured in distracted driving crashes, the Insurance Institute for Highway Safety says.

 The National Highway Traffic Safety Administration (NHTSA) defines distracted driving as “any activity that could divert a person’s attention away from the primary task of driving.”
 This includes:

 - Using a cell phone or smartphone